How can we help you today?

 ICANN plays a foundational role in DNS security by:

-• Developing and promoting DNSSEC (Domain Name System Security Extensions) to protect against specific DNS attacks, such as cache poisoning and spoofing.
+• Developing and promoting DNSSEC to protect against specific DNS attacks, such as cache poisoning and spoofing

-While ICANN does not offer direct DNS security services like filtering or firewalls, it provides the governance and technical standards that enable DNS security providers to operate within a trusted, globally coordinated framework.
+While ICANN does not offer direct DNS security services, such as filtering or firewalls, it provides the governance and technical standards that enable DNS security providers to operate within a trusted, globally coordinated framework.

 Third-party DNS providers